Glinkis/mockemon/README.md

 ### Server

 Then configure a server with the mock handlers.
-This should be compatible with any server setup.
+This should be compatible with any server setup.<br>
-For this example, we will use express.
+For this example, we will use [express](https://expressjs.com/).

 ```ts
 import express from "express";